Managing a wheat allergy — your own or someone else’s — includes strict avoidance of wheat ingredients in both food and nonfood products.

 Foods that don’t contain wheat as an ingredient can be contaminated by wheat in the manufacturing process or during food preparation.
 As a result, people with a wheat allergy should also avoid products that bear precautionary statements on the label, such as “made on shared equipment with wheat,” “packaged in a plant that also processes wheat” or similar language.
 The use of those advisory labels is voluntary, and not all manufacturers do so.

 A challenging aspect of managing a wheat allergy is baking.
-While there’s no simple substitution for wheat as an ingredient, baked goods such as breads, muffins and cakes may be made using a combination of non-wheat flours, such as those made from rice, corn, sorghum, soy, tapioca or potato starch.
+While there’s no simple substitution for wheat as an ingredient, baked goods such as breads, muffins and cakes may be made using a combination of non-wheat flours, such as those made from rice, sorghum, soy, tapioca or potato starch.
 Your allergist can provide you with guidance on which grains are safe for you.

-Options for wheat-free grocery shopping include foods made from other grains such as corn, rice, quinoa, oats, rye and barley.
+Options for wheat-free grocery shopping include foods made from other grains such as rice, quinoa, oats, rye and barley.

 The recent growth in gluten-free products is making it easier to manage a wheat allergy.
 Gluten is a protein found in wheat, barley and rye.